Sessions

 Failed Session Setup

-If the worktree cannot be created or the agent handshake fails (agent not running, protocol error, timeout, etc.), the session's setup is aborted.
+If the worktree cannot be created or the agent fails to initialise (agent not running, timeout, etc.), the session's setup is aborted.
 Rather than disappearing silently, the session is kept in the sidebar at failed status so you can see what went wrong:

-• The session has no acpId, so commit / merge / pull-request actions are disabled in the context menu.
+• Commit / merge / pull-request actions are disabled in the context menu because there is no agent connection.

 Session Recovery

-When an agent is upgraded or restarted, the ACP session ID that the agent previously knew may no longer exist.
+When an agent is upgraded or restarted, the agent's memory of your session may be gone.
 Braide handles this transparently so you can keep working without manually recreating the session.

 When you send a prompt to a session whose agent has restarted: